JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

 * Reflecting obstacles (e.g. `Disk` or `FiniteWall`) are green.
 * Randomly reflecting obstacles (e.g. `RandomDisk` or `RandomWall`) are yellow.
 * Ray-splitting obstacles are red with dashed linestyle.
+* Periodicity enforcing obstacles are purple with dotted linestyle (if and when plotted).

 ## Animating the motion of a particle